cplund8/cplund8.github.io/README.md

 ---

 Go back to GitHub Desktop.
 In the `Summary (required)` field in the left sidebar, write whatever you want.
 Things like "Initial commit" are common.
-Then, in the top bar, click the `Push origin` button.
+Click `Commit to main`, then, in the top bar, click the `Publish branch` button.
 If you don't get an error, your simulations should now be live!
 GitHub Pages takes a couple of minutes to update, but the links to view the simulations are:

-`<GitHub username>.github.io/sims/<sim name>`
+`<GitHub username>.github.io/sims/<sim name>.html`